astrolicious/studiocms/www/docs/src/content/docs/start-here/environment-variables.md

 description: A brief overview of the environment variables used in Astro StudioCMS.
 ---

-To work properly with Astro StudioCMS, you must set up environment variables.
-These variables are essential for establishing a secure connection to the database and authenticating with the Astro StudioCMS API.
+For Astro StudioCMS to work correctly, you must set up the correct environment variables.
+These variables are essential for establishing a secure connection to Astro DB and authenticating with the Astro StudioCMS API.
 Without correctly configuring these environment variables, the application will not function as intended.

 You can create a `.env` file in the root directory of your project and add the required environment variables.
 The `.env` file is a text file that contains key-value pairs of environment variables.
 The environment variables are read by the application at runtime.